 Walking trail along the cliffs of the Giant’s Causeway UNESCO World Heritage Site on Northern Ireland’s Causeway Coast, overlooking the Atlantic Ocean.

-A Natural UNESCO World Heritage Site where volcanic rock formations meet Atlantic waves and Irish legend
+A natural UNESCO landscape where volcanic stone meets Atlantic waves and Irish legend

-The Giant’s Causeway is Northern Ireland’s only UNESCO World Heritage Site and one of the most iconic natural wonders in Europe.
-A highlight for walking holidays and outdoor adventures, formed some 60 million years ago by intense volcanic activity, its 40,000 interlocking basalt columns tumble into the Atlantic Ocean, creating a dramatic coastal landscape steeped in both geology and mythology.
-Recognised by UNESCO in 1986 for its outstanding natural value, the site combines spectacular scenery with cultural storytelling — from the legendary giant Finn McCool to the ancient settlers who once walked these shores.
+The Giant’s Causeway is Northern Ireland’s only UNESCO World Heritage Site and one of Europe’s most striking natural landmarks.
+Formed around 60 million years ago by intense volcanic activity, its 40,000 interlocking basalt columns tumble into the Atlantic Ocean, creating a dramatic coastal landscape shaped by geology, weather, and time.
+Recognised by UNESCO in 1986 for its outstanding natural value, the Causeway is equally defined by folklore — most famously the legend of the giant Finn McCool, woven into the fabric of this wild coastline.

 Highlights